Why won't your credit card swipe?

 1. You need to use your chip to pay

-Chip cards have been rolled out by credit card issuers in recent years to enhance payment security.
+Chip cards have been rolled out by credit card issuers in recent years.
 You'll notice most cards have both a chip and a magnetic stripe on the back.
 However, if you only have stripe technology and swipe your card at a terminal that only accepts chips, you may find it rejects your payment.

 2. You scratched or damaged the stripe